andreshyer/neo4j-backup/README.md

 but rather to be used in instances where a dump file is not an option.
-Such as moving data from Neo4j to a different type of database that is not Neo4j, storing backups in different formats encase something happens to the original dump file backup, or having to safely downgrade a Neo4j graph.
+Such as moving data from Neo4j to a different type of database that is not Neo4j, storing backups in different formats encase something happens to the original dump file backup, or having to downgrade a Neo4j graph.

 Also, this repo aims to be as simplistic as possible with two main purposes.
 To download a Neo4j graph without using a dump file and to be able to upload that data to a different Neo4j graph.